Wixes/vite-template/README.md

 ### P.S.:

-- _eslint-plugin-import_ is easily to break!
-Make sure to read limitations of _--fix_ if you have any trouble! [docs](https://github.com/import-js/eslint-plugin-import/blob/HEAD/docs/rules/order.md)
-- I'm strongly recommend to setup your IDE with "format on save", "sort imports" and all this stuff to comfortably work with imports!
+> I'm strongly recommend to setup your IDE with "format on save", "sort imports" and all this stuff to comfortably work with imports!
 Example config for **VSCode**:

 ```
 {